cbuschnotes/practicum2/README.md

 Enard, Nevarez and Jones (2011) discuss the role of a Patient Navigator and how they can break through literacy barriers and facilitate access to care with sensitivity to cultural barriers.
-Contrary to some politician believe, this study suggests that continued use of Patient Navigators and the expansion of that program is most likely in order.
+Contrary to some politicians believe, this study suggests that continued use of Patient Navigators and the expansion of that program is most likely in order.

 The adult age group is most susceptible to accidents.
 One might presume